ddttom/doc2web/docs/architecture.md

 - Code quality and organization continue to improve
 - Complex features like hanging margins and header image processing can be implemented systematically across multiple modules

 This architecture provides a solid foundation for future enhancements while maintaining the application's core strengths in DOCX conversion, style preservation, and content fidelity.
-The hanging margins implementation and header image extraction functionality showcase how the modular structure enables sophisticated document formatting features that closely replicate Microsoft Word's behavior, including precise positioning and visual fidelity.
+The hanging margins implementation, header image extraction functionality, and HTML formatting enhancement showcase how the modular structure enables sophisticated document formatting features that closely replicate Microsoft Word's behavior, including precise positioning, visual fidelity, and professional HTML output quality.